 Library cards for students at California community colleges and California state universities are $25 for a six-month period and $50 for one year.
 Prospective users must present current student identification and a photographic ID upon application for a card.

 Library cards for all other members of the general public over the age of eighteen, upon presentation of a current, government-issued photographic identification, are $100 per year.
-The general public may not purchase cards for increments of less than a year.
+These cards may not be purchased for increments of less than one year.

 Library cards are generally issued only to individuals.
 Institutions or corporations should ordinarily purchase separate cards with limited usage for each individual who wants to borrow materials.
 If this is inadequate for research needs, a higher-limit card with more extensive privileges is available for an initial fee of $1,000; the renewal fee for subsequent years will be based on the number of circulation transactions during the previous year.
 A representative of the corporation or institution should contact the head of access services in the Charles E. Young Research Library for more information.